ga-wdi-quizzes/week-02/README.md

 ### Question #6

 Define an object and store it in a variable `pizza`.
 The object should have 2
-properties: a temperature (set to 70), and a method called `bake`.
+properties: a temperature (set to 70), and a method called "bake".
 When called, this method should set the pizza's temperature to be 300.
-Note: you may not use the variable pizza inside your method.
+Note: you may not use the variable `pizza` inside your method.

 Your Answer:
 ```js